atlassian-archive/landkid/README.md

 - yarn run release
 ```

-That's about to pacakge our code up and push to npm.
+That's about to package our code up and push to npm.
 What about all the new
 changes we've just pulled into our build when we rebased?
 Did we test them?
 Lint
 them? **BUILD** them?

-You can keep going deeper, trying to add rebases, and checkout outs, or staging
+You can keep going deeper, trying to add rebases, and checkouts, or staging
-branches, but you will innevitably wind up with the same solution, or another
+branches, but you will inevitably wind up with the same solution, or another
 hidden caveat somewhere.